-Changhong Zhao, PhD, Assistant Professor
+Changhong Zhao, Assistant Professor

 Department of Information Engineering